ADA Compliance in Marketing

 What is ADA compliance in marketing, anyway?

-Many people with disabilities use assistive technology to access digital information.
 Assistive technology can access just about any content as long as it’s formatted correctly.
 Any content you’re sharing virtually- whether it’s on your website, app, or email- needs to be formatted correctly so assistive technology can access it.
 Accessibility covers everything on your website- menu structure, background images, font style, file format, pop-up boxes, links, eCommerce features, and everything in between.
-When you make your content accessible, you’re achieving ADA compliance, which requires that your publically available products, services, and information be accessible to people with disabilities.
+When you make your content accessible, you’re achieving ADA compliance, which requires that your publicly available products, services, and information be accessible to people with disabilities.
 Here are a few ways you can make your content more accessible.

 Alt text in social media